TLowest/active-directory-iam/README.md

 > This Project was inspired by [Abdullahi Ali](https://medium.com/@aali23/how-to-build-an-active-directory-iam-home-lab-using-virtualbox-60b79b94b300) from [Medium.com](https://medium.com/)

 While the original article provides a clear step-by-step guide, this version of the project showcases real-world troubleshoooting, enhancements, and security improvements encountered during implementaiton.
-It highlights specific issues that arose during the setup process and couments how they were resolved to strengthen understanding of Active Directory environements and IAM best practices.
+It highlights specific issues that arose during the setup process and documents how they were resolved to strengthen understanding of Active Directory environements and IAM best practices.

 ---